Which businesses need to pay corporation tax?

 Companies liable for corporation tax must ensure that they keep adequate company, financial and accounting records, including:

-For further information about records which must be kept, see GOV.UK.
+For more information about records that must be kept, see the Government’s guidance.

 Companies must pay corporation tax on any profits including: